Diamonds range from colorless to yellow. Each diamond color grade is assigned a letter starting with D, the top grade. The lowest grade is Z.

 GIA is an absolute authority on diamond grading, so their grades are solid.
-Other labs, including AGS, EGL, IGI, GRS, are inconsistent and even purposefully padded.
+Other labs, including AGS, EGL, IGI, and GRS, are inconsistent and even purposefully padded.

 Color is the least noticeable diamond attribute, yet it has the most dramatic impact on its price.

 Diamonds within the D to I color range do not have a yellow color component.
-The difference is brightness on the grayscale.
+The difference is the brightness on the grayscale.

 Even professionals (with rare exceptions) cannot eyeball the difference between adjacent color grades.

 Color perception is highly subjective.
 It varies from person to person.
 Lighting conditions, the angle at which the stone is viewed, and cut variations affect the stone’s appearance.

 Most consumers cannot distinguish within 1-2 color grades even when diamonds are next to each other.
 Telling the difference when the stone is worn in the ring on a finger is impossible, especially when the ring is not regularly cleaned.

 D is the top color grade, but it’s not practical and too expensive for most people.